 The Vine cultivates leaders in Christ for ministry in a diverse, collaborative Body of Christ; its training is done in multiethnic small clusters of emerging Christian leaders from refugee and immigrant people groups as well as established churches.

-In addition to teaching, Dave serves as Dean of Facilitators.
 As the author of I love Mormons, he also speaks and leads seminars on evangelizing Mormon people.

 David’s parents gave him a prophetic middle name – Livingstone, and Dave embraces the legacy of that famous doctor: he loves to join the action where God sets fire to souls in unlikely places – like Salt Lake City, Utah, the nerve center of Mormon culture as well as one of the country’s few official UN Resettlement Sites for refugees.